+An airbrush gun should be cleaned thoroughly after each use.
+In any case, it should always be cleaned if a longer break in work is imminent.
 For thorough cleaning, it is necessary to disassemble the gun into its individual parts and to remove really all paint residues carefully.

 If there is a color change during a work cycle, it is usually sufficient to rinse the airbrush gun briefly with water or cleaner to avoid unwanted color mixtures.
 Before the new paint is filled in, the water/cleaner should be completely sprayed out, otherwise, the first paint mist of the new paint is too diluted.